Meditation within movement is a million times superior to meditation in stillness—Hakuin Ekaku, referring to Dahui Zonggao

 動中工夫勝靜處百千萬倍

-In addition to my expertise in East Asia’s religious and intellectual history, I have a broader interest in historical and philosophical issues including universalism and nonsectarian approaches to religious practice.
-My teaching competence includes Asian religions, Buddhism in particular, with a broader familiarity with the philosophy and the history of religious traditions.
+In addition to my expertise in East Asia’s religious and intellectual history, I have a broader interest in historical and philosophical issues, including universalism and nonsectarian approaches to religious practice.
+My teaching competence includes Asian religions, with Japanese and Chinese Buddhism in particular, and a broader familiarity with the philosophy and history of religious traditions.
 Because Yoga flows in my veins, Indian traditions often inform my research on Japanese or Chinese culture and history.

 RECENT PHOTOS CAN BE VIEWED BY ACCESSING THE LINKS ON THE PICTURES PAGE OF THIS WEBSITE.